 The surveyor measures the target positions of each marker and makes the data available in the project coordinate frame.

-For BIM projects it is recommended to set up a Marker model and store all associated data there.
+For BIM projects it is recommended to set up a marker model and store all associated data there.

 If read-out tags are provided, the information is transferred there.
 In this case the information is stored in a project database and send out via Internet by scanning a QR code.